stefan-beuchert/HandGestureRecognizer/README.md

     <img src="figures/hand_landmarks.png" alt="Mediapipe Landmarks" width="450"/>
 </p>

 With the different hand landmarks as a database, it was possible to train a model to predict different hand gestures.
-The output was then used to interact hands-free with the classic atari breakout game as a showcase where this kind of solution can be applied to.
+The output was then used to interact with the classic atari breakout game without physically using our hands as a showcase where this kind of solution can be applied to.

 ## <a name="dataset"></a>3.
 Data Set
 The data used to train the final model(s) was provided by Alessandro Floris and his team, who introduced it in a paper called "A dynamic hand gesture recognition data set for human-computer interfaces" [[1]](#references-1).